 Maximum: Level 5 fine and/or 6 months custody.

-Must disqualify for at least 2 years if offender has had 2 or more disqualifications for periods of 56 days or more in the preceding 3 years.
+Must endorse and disqualify for at least 12 months.
+Must disqualify for at least 2 years if the offender has had 2 or more disqualifications for periods of 56 days or more in the preceding 3 years.

 Must disqualify for at least 3 years if the offender has been convicted of a relevant offence in preceding 10 years.

-As market leaders in all matters of criminal defence, Freeman & Co.
-Solicitors are really easy to contact.
+Freeman & Co.
+Solicitors are market leaders in all matters of road traffic law and we are really easy to contact.
 You can call us on 0161 236 7007 or send us a confidential email by clicking here.